MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-citrix-hdx-plus.md

 ### Turn on the RDP protocol

 When the partner protocol is turned on, the Windows 365 remoting protocol remains enabled but inactive.
 This inactivity means that users trying to connect with the Windows 365 supported Remote Desktop clients (including the HTML5 browser) are blocked by default.
 Users can only connect by using the partner protocol.
-Users trying to connect with non-partner clients will get a generic error message.
+Users trying to connect with non-partner clients get a generic error message.

 You can turn on the RDP protocol so users can sign in with RDP to test the Cloud PC connectivity.
 You can do either of the following to turn on the RDP protocol:

 - [Make a user a local admin](assign-users-as-local-admin.md) on the Cloud PC.
 - [Add the user to the Direct Access Users group on the Cloud PC](/windows/client-management/mdm/policy-csp-localusersandgroups?WT.mc_id=Portal-fx).

 After taking either of these steps,  you might have to reboot the Cloud PC for the group membership updates to take effect.
-Afterwards, the user will be able to connect by using either RDP or the partner protocol.
+Afterwards, the user can connect by using either RDP or the partner protocol.

 You can now test the connectivity by using RDP, and raise a support case with the relevant support team if problems persist.